nou-ros/CourseDepo/Modern React with Redux/5_hooks_intro/README.md

 - [data]: Run at initial render & run after every rerender if data has changed since last render.
 Can take multiple values in array.
 - empty: Run at initial render & run after every rerender.

+- Cleanup funtion of useEffect
+ In initial render useEffect will run the whole function and hold on to the cleanup function.
+Now when ever the useEffect will re-render it will invoke the previous cleanup function first then render the whole function and hold onto the next cleanup function again.

 # dangerouslySetInnerHTML
 To remove html from strings incase of XSS attack

+# setTimeout
+It returns a running time value